Flexible Spending Accounts

 Your salary or hourly rate of pay before any taxes are taken out is your gross salary or gross pay.
 The actual amount of money that is available on your check each pay period is called your net salary or net pay.
 An FSA works a little like a direct deposit savings account - money is taken out of your gross pay every paycheck before your taxes are calculated and put into a special FSA account.
 Taking part in the FSA each calendar year will make your net pay lower, but in the long run, can save you money by lowering the amount of taxes that you must pay.

 REMEMBER!
 Unlike a savings account, FSAs are “use-it or lose-it”, so you want to be careful not to put too much money aside each calendar year.
 You can put up to $2,500 each calendar year into a Medical FSA and/or $5,000 each calendar year into a Dependent Care FSA.
 The "use it or lose it" provision for Medical FSAs was revised on October 31, 2013.
-As a result, for the plan year beginning January 1, 2014, Bowdoin's plan will be amended to allow an employee to rollover up to $500 of an unused Medical FSA balance into the following plan year.
+As a result, for the plan year beginning January 1, 2014, Bowdoin's plan was amended to allow an employee to rollover up to $500 of an unused Medical FSA balance into the following plan year.
 The rollover provision is only available to an employee who is actively employed on the last day of the plan year and who is still making contributions through the end of the plan year.
 If an employee terminates employment any time during the plan year they will not be eligible for the rollover unless they elect COBRA for the remainder of the year and pay the COBRA contributions through the end of the year.
 This amendment does not apply to Dependent Care FSAs.
 Again, if you don’t have enough expenses in the calendar year to claim the entire amount from the FSA account (excluding the $500 amount allowed for a medical FSA rollover), you will forfeit the remaining balance at the end of the year, so be sure to plan carefully.

 What can I purchase with my Medical FSA account?